Skip to content

 Name Type Description Default

-The new x-coordinates of the control points.
+New x-coordinates of the control points.
+Must be non-decreasing.

 required

-The new z-coordinates of the control points.
+New z-coordinates of the control points.
+Must be non-decreasing.

 required